 - Favorable demographic trends for healthcare worldwide: Healthcare demand is increasing globally, driven primarily by an aging population and an increased prevalence of chronic diseases.
-According to data published by the United Nations in 2019, the global population is expected to increase by 1 billion people by 2025.
-Of that 1 billion, approximately 300 million will reach age 65 or older, as life expectancies increase.
+According to data published by the United Nations in 2019, the world's population is expected to increase by 2 billion people in the next 30 years.
+In addition, one in six people are projected to be over the age of 65 globally by 2050, up from one in eleven in 2019.
+United Nations projections from 2019 also show that the number of people aged 80 or older is expected to triple in the next 30 years.
+These trends are driven by declining fertility and increasing longevity, as well as international migration.
+In many regions, the population aged 65 is projected to double by 2050, while global life expectancy beyond 65 is expected to increase by 19 years.
 In March 2020, the CMS estimated that health expenditures in the United States will increase from approximately 18% of gross domestic product in 2018 to approximately 20% in 2028. - Increased demand for healthcare services in global markets: Stricter healthcare standards coupled with heightened regulatory requirements, greater availability of care and increased patient purchasing power are driving increased demand for healthcare services.
 In emerging markets, rapid urbanization and rising income, combined with an increase in diseases such as diabetes and cancer, have fueled the growth in access to, and demand for, healthcare services.
 In addition, the COVID-19 pandemic has also increased awareness of the importance of decontamination and sterilization.
 In 2018, the CMS estimated global healthcare costs to be approximately \$4 trillion in 2019 and projected they would reach more than \$6 trillion by 2027. - Growth in R&D spending and innovation across healthcare: The pharmaceutical and medical device industries are continuously innovating and developing new products, which we anticipate will increase the demand for sterilization and lab services.
-Worldwide pharmaceutical R&D spend is forecasted to grow steadily at a CAGR of approximately 3% between 2019 and 2026, reaching \$233 billion by 2026 (EvaluatePharma[®] July 2020, Evaluate Ltd.).
-In the medical devices market, the global top twenty companies based on R&D spending spent a combined \$18 billion on R&D in 2017.
-This number is expected to grow at a 4% CAGR, reaching approximately \$24 billion by 2024.
+Worldwide pharmaceutical R&D spend is forecasted to grow steadily at a CAGR of approximately 3% between 2019 and 2026, reaching \$233 billion by 2026 (EvaluatePharma® July 2020, Evaluate Ltd.).
+In the medical devices market, the global top twenty companies based on R&D spending spent a combined \$18 billion on R&D in 2017 (EvaluateMedTech® World Preview 2018, Evaluate Ltd.).
+This number is expected to grow at a 4% CAGR, reaching approximately \$24 billion by 2024 (EvaluateMedTech® World Preview 2018, Evaluate Ltd.).